 Workplace learning

 The Authority-developed Workplace Learning (ADWPL) endorsed program is a mandatory co-requisite for a VET industry specific course.
-Mandated workplace learning must commence in the same year of enrolment in the VET industry specific course and can be met within the first year of a two-year program.
+Mandated workplace learning must commence in the same year as enrolment in the VET industry specific course and can be met within the first year of a two-year program.
 The requirements for mandated workplace learning may be met within one year of a two-year program.
 Workplace learning time is required for each of the qualifications in this course.
 The number of workplace learning unit equivalents required is specified for each qualification within this course.
 The work placement must be industry related and occur while the course units are being undertaken.

 Workplace learning is essential for this course as it enables the students to: